dv-flow/dv-flow.github.io/docs/quickstart.rst

 A key goal of DV Flow Manager is to be easy enough to use that there is no need to create the `runit.sh` shell script in the first place.
-We can start by creating a `flow.yaml` file and just continue evolving our flow definition as the project grows.
+We can start by creating a `flow.dv` file and just continue evolving our flow definition as the project grows.

 Let's create a little top-level module for our design named `top.sv`: